Online Learning | Frequently Asked Questions

-What is the Format of an Online Course in the summer?
+What is the Format of an Online Course?

-Most summer online courses are taught asynchronously using Blackboard as the foundation or platform.
+Most AU online courses are taught asynchronously using Blackboard as the foundation or platform.
 Because these courses are asynchronous, there are no specific meeting times or days.
 Rather, students must take part at some time over several days or during the week while a unit is being covered.
-Some professors may add synchronous Collaborate sessions.
-If you cannot attend a particular Collaborate class session, you will not be able to add to the material covered and discussed during the session.
+Some professors may add synchronous sessions using Wimba or other technologies.
+If you cannot attend a particular synchronic class session, you may not be able to add to the material covered and discussed during the session.
 You will, however, be able to view the session in the class archives.
-It is important to note that asynchronous classes are not independent studies.
+It is important to note that asynchronous classes are not independent studies, and that you are expected to participate in class and submit assignments according to the class schedule.

 How do students learn the subject, and how do they take part in class?

 The professor will assign readings, post lecture notes or other supporting materials, and provide questions or other guidance for studying and learning.
-After studying these materials, you will take part in class discussions, usually through Blackboard’s discussion board or through blogs or other virtual communications that can be ongoing for several days.
-During the discussions, you will take part in the class by posting responses to questions and commenting on others’ responses, much as you would on a blog or in a face-to-face class.
+After studying these materials, you will take part in class discussions, usually through Blackboard's discussion board or through blogs or other virtual communications that can be ongoing for several days.
+During the discussions, you will take part in the class by posting responses to questions and commenting on others' responses, much as you would on a blog or in a face‐to‐face class.
 You will be able to contribute your analysis or other assignments to the discussion.
 In addition, you will be able to raise questions of your own.
-In addition, in some classes, you will have synchronous class meetings through Wimba and other same-time class discussion forums.
+In addition, in some classes, you will have synchronous class meetings through Wimba or other technologies in order to engage in real‐time class discussions.

 What Technologies Do I Need to Know?